 What is Zenhub?

 Zenhub is a project management platform that connects your development work across repositories into one unified workspace.
-The platform handles your complete workflow from high-level quarterly planning down to individual bug fixes, providing planning, tracking, and reporting capabilities designed specifically for how development teams work.
+It handles your complete workflow from high-level quarterly planning down to individual bug fixes, providing planning, tracking, and reporting capabilities designed specifically for how development teams work.

-Zenhub integrates seamlessly with your existing development tools.
-Your GitHub issues, repositories, and workflow stay exactly where they are, while Zenhub provides powerful organizational capabilities around them.
-For developers who prefer working directly in GitHub, browser extensions for Chrome and Firefox embed Zenhub directly into github.com, minimizing context switching.
+Zenhub integrates with your existing development tools.
+Your GitHub issues, repositories, and workflow stay exactly where they are, while Zenhub provides organizational capabilities around them.
+For developers who prefer working in GitHub, browser extensions for Chrome and Firefox embed Zenhub directly into github.com, minimizing context switching.

 Zenhub structures work using a five-level hierarchy that scales from company goals down to individual tasks: